Adapting Security Warnings to Counter Online Disinformation: Introduction

 \section{Introduction}

-Online platforms are being exploited by disinformation campaigns, which intentionally spread misleading information for financial, political, and social purposes~\cite{bradshaw2019global,martin2019recent}.
-One countermeasure that platforms have adopted is attaching warning messages to identified disinformation to help inform users' decisions and beliefs.
-Facebook began this practice as early as December 2016~\cite{mosseri2016addressing}, and Google~\cite{kosslyn2017fact}, Bing~\cite{bing2017fact}, and Twitter~\cite{alba2020twitter} followed with similar warnings.
-There has been substantial public debate about disinformation warnings---especially after Twitter attached a warning to a May 2020 tweet by U.S. President Donald Trump~\cite{hatmaker2020twitter}---but there is little evidence available about how these warnings actually affect users.
-Without this evidence, it is difficult to say whether disinformation warnings are a promising endeavor or a futile one.
+Disinformation is spreading widely on the internet, often propelled by political motives~\cite{bradshaw2019global,martin2019recent}.
+Platforms are responding by attaching warnings to disinformation content, in order to inform users and guide their actions.
+Facebook implemented disinformation warnings as early as December 2016~\cite{mosseri2016addressing}, and Google~\cite{kosslyn2017fact}, Bing~\cite{bing2017fact}, and Twitter~\cite{alba2020twitter} have adopted similar content notices.
+There has been substantial public debate about the propriety of disinformation warnings, especially after Twitter began labeling tweets by U.S. President Donald Trump in May 2020~\cite{hatmaker2020twitter}.
+But recent studies provide scant evidence that these warnings can meaningfully influence user beliefs or behaviors, and it is an open question whether warnings are promising or futile for combating disinformation.

-One reason to believe that disinformation warnings can be made effective is the evolution of security warnings.
-At first, warnings for threats such as malware and phishing websites broadly failed to protect users~\cite{wu2006security, egelman2008youve}, but after a decade of iterative, multi-method research, these warnings became highly effective~\cite{akhawe2013alice,sunshine2009crying,harbach2013sorry,felt2014experimenting,felt2015improving,weinberger2016week,malkin2017personalized,reeder2018experience,egelman2013importance,almuhimedi2014your,bravolillo2014revisiting,acer2017where}.
-Modern security warnings reliably inform users' security decisions and help users distinguish harmful and inauthentic content online~\cite{akhawe2013alice,reeder2018experience}.
-Designing warnings that help users distinguish, contextualize, or avoid disinformation poses analogous challenges to those solved by security warnings researchers.
-In this work, we consider how to adapt findings and methods from security warnings research to the domain of disinformation.
+Security researchers faced a similar challenge over a decade ago, when studies showed that warnings for malware, phishing, and other online threats broadly failed to protect users~\cite{wu2006security, egelman2008youve}.
+After a series of iterative, multi-method studies~\cite{akhawe2013alice,sunshine2009crying,harbach2013sorry,felt2014experimenting,felt2015improving,weinberger2016week,malkin2017personalized,reeder2018experience,egelman2013importance,almuhimedi2014your,bravolillo2014revisiting,acer2017where}, security warnings now reliably inform user security decisions and help users avoid harmful and inauthentic content~\cite{akhawe2013alice,reeder2018experience}.
+In this work, we adapt methods and results from the information security warning literature in order to design and evaluate effective disinformation warnings.